 Geothermal reserve walk in Hell’s Gate

-Rotorua is one of the most touristic towns of the North Island because it’s New Zealand’s most dynamic geothermal area and contains various attractions.
 The best way to start your day getting to know the sulphur-rich area is with visiting one of the 5 geothermal parks.
 We decided to experience the unique Maori owned active geothermal area with mud bath spa, Hell’s Gate.
-They also provide it’s visitors with a shuttle bus, just write them an email and book it in advance.
-Unfortunately they don’t mention it on their website that you need to let them know that you want to be picked up, so we were waiting in the early morning in the cold for them until I decided to call.
-Nevertheless it’s a mesmerizing field with erupting waters, pools of boiling mud and a volcano with the largest hot waterfall in the Southern Hemisphere.
+It’s a mesmerising field with erupting waters, pools of boiling mud and a volcano with the largest hot waterfall in the Southern Hemisphere.
 Every hot pool has a different temperature, for example the steaming cliffs pool is the hottest one and reaches 122C.

 Wine tasting at Volcanic Hill and skyline

 To explore the savoriness of Volcanic Hills’ wine you can have a ride on the breathtaking Skyline and visit the tasting room.
 The memorable ride on the Gondola will leave you in excited anticipation to see the top of the Skyline.
 The tasting room will spoil you with samples of wines from New Zealand’s best wine regions.
-Furthermore the ladies who are working there, will give you detailed information about the treasures in shiny glasses.
 While you are being a professional and decadent wine taster you can also enjoy the 180° panoramic views over Lake Rotorua.
-There are 5 different varieties of wine to try each one has it’s own explosive flavours.
-My favorite is Sauvignon Blanc from Marlborough, love that fresh and herbal character.
-And of course you can also purchase a bottle of these scrumptous squeezed grapes!
+There are 5 different varieties of wine to try and each one has it’s own explosive flavours.

 Night tour in Rotorua